Here’s the blurb:

-We worked on the interior layout of the print version (PDF) for months – there were many drafts; much fussing, rearranging, and checking and re-checking, and more checking.
+We worked on the interior layout of the print version (PDF) for months – there were many drafts; much fussing, rearranging, checking and re-checking, and more checking.
 I restructured nine poems and reordered other poems.

-I was also given two cover drafts.
+I was given two cover drafts.
 I disliked one and thought the other had potential – we worked with this one.
 I loved the flower on Eve’s head.
 Yet, I disliked the first and second faces Damonza chose for Eve so I found the third face myself.
 I had a particular idea in mind as to how she looked.